mcantelon/fashion-quest/doc/source/introduction.rst

 - **Programmer-Friendly**

   Fashion Quest development is done using the Ruby programming language rather than a domain-specific programming language.
-This lessen the framework learning curve for those who already known Ruby.
+This lessens the framework learning curve as there are many resources for those wishing to learn Ruby (and those who already know Ruby get a head start).

 - **Extensible**